us/english-please/issue_body.md

 but there are a lot of people who want to know this beautiful source but can't read.

 ### What we want:
- - Please add English translation to sharing knowledge to more people.
+ - Add English translation to sharing knowledge to more people.

 ### What our promise:
  - More feedback to improve project.